Univariate regression

 y = prior_mus, type = "l")

 Copy the code above.
-Increase the number of simulations.
-Which priors are too wide?
+Increase the number of simulations and study the structure of the priors.
+Which prior are too wide?
 Which are too narrow?

 Simulating Observations